PrashantGyawali/Sudoku/README.md

 Terminal sudoku with solver ai
 ### How to run?
-Run a.exe or compile startgame.c  yourself
+Run a.exe or compile startmenu.c  yourself

 ### TODO